Discover the charming city of Lake Charles, where day-to-day life seems infinitely far away

 Inside Famous Foods, you’ll find the previous winner of the “Boudin Wars,” a contest among local restaurants to determine who makes the best boudin.
 Famous Foods is also known among regular patrons as having some of the best cracklins around.
 These are pork rinds deep fried in Cajun spices – a must-try!

-Don’t miss the local seafood at Seafood Palace, which serve crawfish, crab legs, blue crab and more.
+Don’t miss the local seafood at Seafood Palace, which serves crawfish, crab legs, blue crab and more.
 Chat with the locals and learn how important food is for bringing together community and family in Lake Charles.

 Nature at its Finest